'Old School' at 20: How Will Ferrell streaked his way to stardom in the 2003 college comedy hit

 Snoop and the partygoers were having such a good time that they neglected to report back to set when the camera was ready to roll again.
 "There was a production assistant trying to get him to come back to set, and he could get past the bouncers," Armstrong remembers.
 "They weren't letting him into the trailer!
 They were like: "Snoop's unavailable.'
 So we just had to wait!
 It was so funny."

 Gwyneth Paltrow was a little less amused during her time on the Old School set.
-Unlike Snoop, the Shakespeare in Love Oscar-winner wasn't there to film a cameo; she was visiting then-boyfriend, Luke Wilson, show she'd met when the starred opposite each other in Wes Anderson's 2001 favorite, The Royal Tenenbaums.
+Unlike Snoop, the Shakespeare in Love Oscar winner wasn't there to film a cameo; she was visiting then-boyfriend Luke Wilson, who she'd met when the starred opposite each other in Wes Anderson's 2001 favorite The Royal Tenenbaums.
 Needless to say, she quickly discovered that Old School was a very different kind of comedy than that earlier movie.

 "I remember that she was by the monitors where I was standing," Armstrong says, laughing.
 "We were shooting that scene where we pan across all of the pledges naked butt cheeks, and it eventually gets to Blue's really old butt.
 She turned to me and said: 'What's this movie about again?'"